Burgess (title)

-Burgess was a British title used in the medieval and early modern period to designate someone of the Burgher class.
-It originally meant a freeman of a borough or burgh but later coming to mean an official of a municipality or a representative in the House of Commons.
+A burgess was the holder of a certain status in an English, Irish or Scottish borough in the Middle Ages and the early modern period, designating someone of the burgher class.
+It originally meant a freeman of a borough or burgh, but later came to be used mostly for office-holders in a town or one of its representatives in the House of Commons of England.